Next Start

 As you can see, women aren’t limited to what they can do when pursuing careers in the automotive industry.
 They play an important role in keeping vehicles on the road, and with the unique skills and talents they bring to the workforce, more of them are needed!
 UTI is proud to celebrate the accomplishments of our female grads and is looking forward to training many more in the years to come!

-Ready to get on track to a career in the automotive industry?
-UTI’s 51-week Automotive Technology program is available at campuses nationwide.
-To learn more, request information today to get in touch with an Admissions Representative.
+Ready to get on track toward a career in the automotive industry?
+UTI’s 51-week Automotive Technology program is available at campuses nationwide.7 To learn more, request information today to get in touch with an Admissions Representative.

 UTI Campuses That Offer Automotive Technician Training